ManishhKapal/AI-Bot-Application-using-Flutter/README.md

 ### Contributing

-Feel free to contribute to this project by creating pull requests with new features, bug fixes, or improvements.
+Feel Free to contribute to this project by creating pull requests with new features, bug fixes, or improvements.

 ### License